islam-ahmed-github/ILV/README.md

 # **USAGE**
-1- use `IL16V_x` and `IL32V_x` functions to build ILV frames, and to get different field from ILV frames
+1- use `IL16V_x` and `IL32V_x` functions to build ILV frames, and to get different fields from ILV frames.